matthew-towers/maxima-linalg/README.md

 # maxima-linalg

-Code for working with functions, permutations, matrices and subspaces in [Maxima](http://maxima.sourceforge.net/).
+Code for working with functions, permutations, logic, matrices and subspaces in [Maxima](http://maxima.sourceforge.net/).
 The intended use is in [STACK](https://www.ed.ac.uk/maths/stack) questions, so STACK random functions are used - these won't work in an ordinary Maxima session.